 Whilst taking a proactive stance now costs time and effort, it should save financially and potentially legally in the long run.
 This is the perfect opportunity for insurers to showcase their social credibility and become a brand leader through this uncertain time.

 Ella specialises in leading large-scale operations in our Managed Services business.
 She has over a decade of experience in leading complex programs of work underpinned by digital platforms.
 More recently her technical focus has been on the integration of machine learning and automation into operational environments in the Financial Services sector.

-Holly is a Senior Analyst in the Governance, Regulation and Conduct practice based in Sydney.
+Holly is a Manager in the Governance, Regulation and Conduct practice based in Sydney.
 She specialises in supporting clients across the insurance sector with dispute resolution and focusses on preventative conduct and promoting good customer outcomes.